AnanthanJS/Music-app/README.md

    - Users can manage their downloaded music library, including removing or updating downloads as needed.

 3. **Unique Playlists for Singers:**
-   - Our app offers a unique feature that automatically creates playlists based on singers or artists.
+   - This app offers a unique feature that automatically creates playlists based on singers or artists.
    - Users can discover and enjoy curated playlists featuring the best tracks from their favorite singers.
    - These playlists are dynamically updated, ensuring users always have access to the latest and most popular songs from their preferred artists.